 Almost half of consumers report having moved to a competitor because of poor customer service and not being able to get queries dealt with quickly and effectively.
 As winning new business is one of the highest costs for many companies, it makes sense to reduce this burden by investing in the relatively cheap and easy to implement resource of on-demand elearning to help improve product knowledge for sales and customer service.

-In a business environment that is as highly regulated as finance, and one that has been under such media scrutiny over the last decade, good compliance training is an absolute must for any large financial services company.
+In a business environment that is as highly regulated as finance, and one that has been under such media scrutiny for over a decade, good compliance training is an absolute must for any large financial services company.

-The fact that TSB’s Chief Executive, Paul Pester, recently left his role by “mutual agreement” after the bank’s widespread IT failure in April this year shows that the public, government and shareholders demand excellence at all levels within a large financial services organisation.
+In 2018, TSB’s Chief Executive, Paul Pester, left his role by “mutual agreement” after the bank’s widespread IT failure, which shows that the public, government and shareholders demand excellence at all levels within a large financial services organisation.